Society of Ticket Agents and Retailers: The STAR Administration

 The administration of STAR is operated by a Council, which is elected by STAR members, and led by a Chairperson.
-Day-to-day operations are managed and carried out by STAR’s Chief Executive and External Relations professionals, who ensure the operation of the Code of Practice, handle all dispute resolution enquiries as well as provide information and advice around best practices for safe ticket buying.
+Day-to-day operations are managed and carried out by STAR’s Chief Executive and External Relations professionals, who ensure the operation of the Code of Practice, handle all dispute resolution inquiries as well as provide information and advice around best practices for safe ticket buying.
 STAR is funded by annual contributions from its membership.

 Breach of the Code of Practice

 If a member breaches the Code of Practice, a sub-committee examines the breach and disciplines the member if necessary and depending on the seriousness of the infringement.
 The most serious cases could lead to expulsion from the STAR membership.

 The sub-committee includes members of the STAR Council, independent professionals and the Chair.
 Anyone with a business interest in the case at hand is not eligible to vote on anything related to that case.